thesavant42/retrorecon/README.md

 - Bulk actions with "select all visible" or "select all matching"
 - Quick OSINT links for each URL (Wayback, Shodan, VirusTotal, Google, GitHub, crt.sh)
 - Download, load or create databases from the menu
+- Theme switching via Menu dropdown with optional background image toggle
-- Optional theming via CSS files in `static/themes/`
+- Optional theming via CSS files in `static/themes/`, including an OpenAI-inspired style and hundreds of Midnight City combinations (generated via `scripts/generate_midnight_themes.py`)
 - Browser-side search history for quick queries
 - Pagination with jump-to-page and total counts
 - Webpack Exploder: input a `.js.map` URL and download a ZIP of the sources